Here’s a run down of all the community and youth clubs held in Marlow for school age children. These run after school or at weekends.

 For girls from 10-14, the Guide programme includes lots of different badges and awards that your child can choose from.
 Sessions take place Monday and Wednesday evenings at the Girl Guide Centre near Marlow Bridge.

 For children aged 10.5 to 14yrs.
-3rd Marlow Bridge runs in a hall near the Prince of Wales pub on Fridays evenings.
+3rd Marlow Bridge runs in a hall near the Prince of Wales pub on Wednesday evenings.

 For girls aged 5-7, the Rainbows section of Girl Guiding is all about learning by doing and having fun.
 In Marlow sessions are held in the Girl Guiding Centre near the bridge on Tuesday and Wednesday evenings and Saturday mornings.